eriknyquist/app_timer/README.rst

   or a completely synchronous app_timer layer that relies on a polling loop, or something else entirely.
 See examples in ``example_hw_models``.

-- No dynamic memory allocation, and no hard limit on the number of timers that can be running simultaneously; when you call app_timer_start, your app_timer_t struct is linked into to a linked list of active timers, so all of your app_timer_t instances can be statically allocated if you want them to be, and there is no limit to how many app_timer_t instances can be running simulatenously (depending, that is, on your performance requirements; see next item...)
+- No dynamic memory allocation, and no limit on the number of timers that can be running simultaneously.
+When you call app_timer_start, your app_timer_t struct is linked into to a linked list with all other active timers (timers that have been started but not yet expired).
+The number of timers you can have running at once is really only limited by how much memory your system has available for declaring app_timer_t structs, whether statically or otherwise.

-- Can handle any number of application timers running simultaneously, BUT the entire linked list of active timers may need to be traversed each time ``app_timer_on_interrupt`` is invoked (specifically, it will traverse the list until it finds a timer that has not expired yet), so in the case where there are a very large number of simultaneous active application timers, ``app_timer_on_interrupt`` may take noticeably more time to execute.

-- Automatic handling of timer/counter overflow; if you are using a timer/counter, for example, which overflows after 12 hours with your specific configuration, and you call ``app_timer_start`` with an expiry time of 14 hours, then the overflow will be handled behind the scenes by the ``app_timer`` module and your callback will still be invoked after 14 hours (as long as your have correctly set the ``max_count`` value in your hardware model).
+- Automatic handling of timer/counter overflow; if you are using a timer/counter, for example, which overflows after 30 minutes with your specific configuration, and you call ``app_timer_start`` with an expiry time of 72 hours, then the overflow will be handled behind the scenes by the ``app_timer`` module and your timer callback will still only be invoked after 72 hours.

 Included hardware model and example sketch for Arduino UNO
 ----------------------------------------------------------